 This world lauds warmakers, but God says that peacemakers are blessed.
-John Ritenbaugh explains the beatitude in Matthew 5:9.
+The first step in becoming a peacemaker is to be reconciled to God.

 A biblical survey of coveting: what it is, what it produces and what a Christian should be doing.

 The fifth commandment begins the section of six commands regarding our relationships with other people.
-God begins with the family, the foundation of society, where children should learn proper honor and respect.
+Children should learn proper respect in the family.